MicrosoftDocs/power-platform/power-virtual-agents/build-22/error-codes.md

 ### RedirectToDisabledDialog

-**Error message:** "The dialog with Id {DialogId} is disabled in the definition.
-Enable the dialog before using it."
+**Error message:** "The Dialog with Id {DialogId} is disabled in the definition.
+Please Enable the Dialog before using it."

 **Resolution:** [Re-enabled the topic](authoring-topic-management.md#topic-status) or [remove the redirect node](authoring-create-edit-topics.md#delete-nodes).

 ### RedirectToNonExistentDialog

-**Error message:** "The dialog with Id {DialogId} wasn't found in the definition.
-Check that the dialog is present and that the Id is correct."
+**Error message:** "The Dialog with Id {DialogId} was not found in the definition.
+Please check that the Dialog is present and that the Id is correct."

 **Resolution:** [Create a new topic](authoring-create-edit-topics.md#create-a-topic) to redirect to or [remove the redirect node](authoring-create-edit-topics.md#delete-nodes).